gaois/Gaois.Localizer/README.md

     4. The default language specified in Startup.cs
 - If the request URL contains a language code users will not be directed to another version of the page, regardless of their own language settings.
 This is good for SEO and means that the users gets the page they thought they were opening when they clicked the link.
 Users should be able to voluntarily switch languages via a dedicated language switcher in the UI.
 - If the user attempts to access a page in an unsupported language (e.g. `www.mymultilingualapp.com/fr/`) this will throw a `CultureNotFoundException` within the application and they will be shown a 404 Not Found error page.
 (Note: you must configure a viable MVC or Razor Pages route to an error page and specify this within a `app.UseStatusCodePagesWithReExecute()` method in Startup.cs)
-- The user's language preferences will be remembered on subsequent visits: if they last visited the Irish-language version of the websites and they have agreed to the website's privacy settings, they will be shown the Irish-language site the next time they visit the homepage.
+- The user's language preferences will be remembered on subsequent visits: if they last visited the Irish-language version of the website and they have agreed to the website's privacy settings, they will be shown the Irish-language site the next time they visit the homepage.

 A sample Startup.cs class is given below: